stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/registration.rst

 * ``enabled``: the field is enabled for edit.
 * ``visible``: the field is visible.
-* ``label``: this is the label to display and it points to the i18n properties as ``stormpath.web.register.form.fields.givenName.label``.
+* ``label``: this is the label to display and its value is defined in i18n.properties with the key ``stormpath.web.register.form.fields.givenName.label``.
-* ``placeholder``: this is the placeholder to display and it points to the i18n properties as ``stormpath.web.register.form.fields.givenName.placeholder``.
+* ``placeholder``: this is the placeholder to display and its value is defined in i18n.properties with the key ``stormpath.web.register.form.fields.givenName.placeholder``.
-* ``required``: makes the field required, if it is required and not provided the error message is in the i18n properties as ``stormpath.web.register.form.fields.email.required``.
-If the input is invalid the error message is in the i18n properties as ``stormpath.web.register.form.fields.email.invalid``.
+* ``required``: makes the field required, If the field is blank, the error message is defined in i18n.properties as``stormpath.web.register.form.fields.email.required``.
+If the input is invalid the error message is in the i18n.properties with the key ``stormpath.web.register.form.fields.email.invalid``.
 * ``type``: The input type of the field.

 By default the supported fields are: (remember to set the directives for each one)